RichardLitt/knowledge/how-to-deprecate-a-repository-on-github.md

 GitHub needs to get around to making a `DEPRECATED` tag.
 They haven’t done this yet, although there’s clearly a gross amount of interest - just look at [isaacs/github#144.](https://github.com/isaacs/github/issues/144).

 There’s a few reasons you could be deprecating a repository, and the steps you should take for them are different.
 For a project that no one uses, some simple documentation changes should do the trick.
 For a project that is actively in use which you want to step away from or deprecate entirely, there’s a bit more legwork.

+Note: I have made a [checklist](https://gist.github.com/RichardLitt/741cb6f2fd6c75c0c5f51958160853a9) from this article you can follow.
+You can edit this article on [GitHub](https://github.com/RichardLitt/knowledge/blob/master/how-to-deprecate-a-repository-on-github.md) or [read it on Medium](https://medium.com/maintainer-io/how-to-deprecate-a-repository-on-github-8f0ceb9155e).

 ### Deprecating a project no one uses